-First, you must have a story to tell, and second, you have to have an audience.
-Without an audience, you will end up with a book that won’t sell.
+First, you must have a story to tell, and second, you must have an audience to tell it to.
+Without an audience, you end up with a book that won’t sell.
 Too many authors get caught in the trap of writing for the art’s sake, but they don’t study the market to find out what the people want to read.
-While everyone should write something they’re interested in, you have to make a difficult decision.
-Are you going to write for yourself, or are you going to write for the market?
+While everyone should write something they’re interested in, You have to make the difficult decision are you going to write for yourself, or are you going to write for the market?

 Next, your book needs a specific genre.
 So many authors say their writing can’t be categorized.
 It’s a common rookie mistake.
 If your book cannot be categorized, it can’t be sold.
 If you look up a book on Amazon or in a physical bookstore, it has a genre.
 It’s how all books are categorized and sold.